bitnami/containers/bitnami/mongodb/README.md

  - `MONGODB_PORT_NUMBER`: The port each MongoDB&reg; will use.
 Default: **27017**
  - `MONGODB_INITIAL_PRIMARY_HOST`: MongoDB&reg; initial primary host, once the replicaset is created any node can be eventually promoted to be the primary.
 No defaults.
  - `MONGODB_INITIAL_PRIMARY_PORT_NUMBER`: MongoDB&reg; initial primary node port, as seen by other nodes.
 Default: **27017**
  - `MONGODB_ADVERTISED_HOSTNAME`: MongoDB&reg; advertised hostname.
-No defaults.
-It is recommended to pass this environment variable if you experience issues with ephemeral IPs.
-Setting this env var makes the nodes of the replica set to be configured with a hostname instead of the machine IP.
+Defaults to the container hostname.
+Setting this env var makes the nodes of the replica set to be configured with a custom hostname instead of the internal container hostname.
+ - `MONGODB_ADVERTISE_IP`: MongoDB&reg; advertised hostname is set to container ip.
+Default: **false**.
+Overrides `MONGODB_ADVERTISED_HOSTNAME`
  - `MONGODB_ADVERTISED_PORT_NUMBER`: MongoDB&reg; advertised port number.
 No defaults.
 It is recommended to pass this environment variable if you have a proxy port forwarding requests to container.
  - `MONGODB_REPLICA_SET_KEY`: MongoDB&reg; replica set key.
 Length should be greater than 5 characters and should not contain any special characters.
 Required for all nodes.
 No default.
  - `MONGODB_ROOT_USER`: MongoDB&reg; root user name.
 Default: **root**.